rmgibbo/wetfe/web/docs/glossary.md

 : The base-20 scale that a given core attribute is scored relative to.
 Scales are denoted by an integer, which indicates the exponent (of 20) of the scale.
 The common scale, Scale 1, is assumed for any attribute score that makes no explicit reference to its scale.

 damage, dmg
 : The unit of harm suffered by souls.
 Generally, each point of damage is resolved by transferring one soul chip Ⓢ from the affected being’s health deque to their damage deque.
 This process is automatically reversed once sufficient time has elapsed between encounters.
+Damage types follow the **effect type** system.

-damage type
+effect type
-: Damage types are distinguished by their causative realm {Infernal, Celestial, Exotic, Confluent} and mode of effect {anatomical, psychological, superpsychical, ...}.
-The vulnerability systems details the strength of interaction between all pairwise permutations of realms; where the first realm of the pair indicates the physics of the causative system, and the second indicates the physics of the affected system.
-First, however, the modes of effect must be reconciled.
-The modes are a simple list of qualities that must be present in the affected system _for each present in the causative system_, in order for the effect to resolve as intended.
+: The descriptors of effects that determine when and how they may resolve based on the Realms of the causative and affected systems.
+Effect types are distinguished by their causative Realm {Infernal, Celestial, Exotic, Confluent} and a list of modes (e.g. anatomical, psychological, superpsychical, etc.).
+The modes are qualities that must be present in the affected system _for each present in the causative system_, in order for the effect to resolve as intended.
+For example, a frightening effect meant to cause psychological damage would be innefective against a brick wall, since it lacks the "psychological" quality.
+If all the necessary modes are present in the affected system, then the **vulnerability system** finally specifies the nature of the effect.

 damage deque, Damage[]
 : The deque of soul chips Ⓢ and affliction chips Ⓐ that represents wounded lifeforce and other impairments.
 The chips of this deque can be readily restored by the abilities of adventurers, and therefore do not generally persist between encounters.